Skip to content

 The Value of ICE scores

-ICE is a weighted scoring model designed to help Growth strategists prioritize investments in sales and marketing.
-The scoring process helps you evaluate ideas in a way that's practical and objective.
+The ICE scoring model is an agile prioritization matrix.
+It helps Growth strategists prioritize investments in sales, service, and marketing.
+Our ICE scoring exercise helps you evaluate ideas in a way that's practical and objective.
 This enables clear-eyed decisions and reasonable discussions around the best and highest use of your time as a company.

 ICE scoring model